 My research team is involved in several different areas of investigation.
 At present, most of my data are collected at the Buffalo Zoo.
-Behavioral data are collected on Buffalo’s gorilla group using an “app” called EthoTrak.
+We have used a number of different data collection systems, but at present we are using an Excel app (for tablet or phone) for data collection.
 The primary purpose of these observations is to establish a “baseline” of normal behavior for the gorilla group.
 This allows us to then systematically examine the effect of environmental or social changes on the gorilla group; for example, the addition or removal of an individual, a diet change, or a new type of enrichment.
 This also provides a rich source of data for a variety of applied research questions.

 Training observers takes a considerable amount of time, and it is not until you are trained, pass reliability tests, and “graduate” to the research team that you are truly making a contribution to the project.
 It’s likely to take you several weeks at mimimum to learn the skills you need to collect data.
 Then you’ll need to practice, on your own or with another researcher, until you are completely comfortable with the procedure.
 At this point, you may take an observer reliability test and formally begin to collect “real” data.
 Some students feel ready to take their reliability test after a few weeks, others practice for a whole semester.
 Either way is fine.

 Once you have “passed”, you’ll be scheduled for 1-2 observation sessions a week at the zoo.
 Sessions last about 2 hours, and are conducted in the “AM” (between 10 and 12:30) or the “PM” (between 1 and 4).
 This means the schedule is pretty flexible.
 Students can observe singly or in pairs.